rockdaboot/wget2/docs/wget2_manual.md

   directories to download them recursively, though this feature may be added in the future.

   When --retr-symlinks=no is specified, the linked-to file is not downloaded.
-Instead, a matching symbolic link is created on the local filesystem.
+Instead, a matching symbolic link is created on the local file system.
 The pointed-to file will not be retrieved unless this recursive retrieval would have encountered it separately and downloaded it anyway.
 This option poses a security risk where a malicious FTP Server may cause Wget2 to write to files outside of the intended directories through a specially crafted .LISTING file.